Haywood S. Hansell: Retirement

-Following his removal from command on Guam, Hansell at his own request received a B-29 training assignment on February 15, 1945, command of the 38th Flying Training Wing at Williams Field, Arizona.
+After his removal from command on Guam, Hansell at his own request received a B-29 training assignment on February 15, 1945, command of the 38th Flying Training Wing at Williams Field, Arizona.
 In June 1945, he was transferred to Air Transport Command under his old mentor Lieutenant General Harold George, commanding the Caribbean Wing at West Palm Beach, Florida, from September 30, 1945, to January 14, 1946, and the North Atlantic Wing at Westover Field, Massachusetts, from July 1, 1946, to August 18, 1946.

-Hansell took early retirement due to a loss-of-hearing disability, retiring with the rank of brigadier general on December 31, 1946.
-He held positions as vice president of Peruvian International Airlines until Peru nationalized the airline in 1949, and vice president of South Atlantic Gas Company from 1949 until his recall to the military.
+Hansell took early retirement because of a loss-of-hearing disability, retiring with the rank of brigadier general on December 31, 1946.
+He held positions as vice president of Peruvian International Airlines until Peru nationalized the airline in 1949 and vice president of South Atlantic Gas Company from 1949 until his recall to the military.

 He was recalled to active duty on July 15, 1951, by Air Force Chief of Staff Hoyt S. Vandenberg and assigned as Chief, Military Assistance Program Headquarters, USAF, acting as a senior program manager and advisor to the U.S. Joint Chiefs of Staff.
 On September 5, 1952, he was promoted to major general.
 In April 1953, Hansell was appointed the senior Air Force representative to the Weapons Systems Evaluation Group in the Research and Development Office of the Secretary of Defense, Washington, D.C.
 He retired a second time from the USAF in 1955.

 Hansell worked for General Electric, becoming head of its subsidiary in the Netherlands until 1967, when he retired to Hilton Head, South Carolina.
 He died on November 14, 1988, in Hilton Head, of heart failure and pulmonary edema, as he was preparing to leave for a lecture in Canada.
 He was interred with full military honors at the United States Air Force Academy Cemetery.